A scalable exponential-DG approach for nonlinear conservation laws: with application to Burger and Euler equations: Conclusions

-Numerical results (for Burgers equation and Euler equations) have shown that while explicit RKDG methods suffer from restricted timestep sizes due to numerical stability, Exponential DG framework supports a wide range of Courant numbers.
-We numerically observe that the proposed methods achieve the high-order temporal and spatial convergence rates.
-We also see that Exponential DG is more economical than IMEX DG in the isentropic vortex example on both uniform and non-uniform meshes.
-For the Euler systems on the non-uniform mesh, Exponential DG is comparable to explicit RKDG.
-If relaxing the accuracy is allowed, Exponential DG can be faster than the explicit RKDG.
 As have been demonstrated, our proposed framework can exploit current and future parallel computing systems to solve large scale problems.
 The key explored in the proposed methods do not require a linear solve matrix-free Krylov-based matrix exponential computations and the DG compact communication stencil.
 Indeed, we have numerically shown that Exponential DG methods have favorable strong scaling up to $40K$ cores and weak scaling for $16K$ cores for the Euler isentropic vortex example.
 Ongoing work is to extend the approach to various partial differential equations and to scale it beyond hundreds of thousands cores.